micheledexter/Demos/5Week/notes.md

 - [What is finally?
 How does it compare to final?
 Finalize?](#what-is-finally-how-does-it-compare-to-final-finalize)

 #### What are checked exceptions?
 Unchecked exceptions?
 Errors?
+- Checked exceptions are exceptions that must be handled before the program can be compiled
+  - Generally any kind of database connection will throw a checked exception somewhere that must be handles (for in case something goes wrong)
+  - `IOException`, `SQLException`, `InterruptedException` (all extend) `Exception`
+- Unchecked exceptions are exceptions that occur during runtime and are usually due to mistakes that the programmer made and generally don't need to be handled
+  - Trying to select more items than are in an array
+  - `ArithmeticException`, `NullPointerException`, `IndexOutOfBoundsException` (all extend) `RuntimeException`
+- Errors are things that should **_NOT BE HANDLED_** because trying to handle them will generally make things way worse than they currently are
+  - `StackOverflowError`, `OutOfMemoryError`, `UnknownError` (all extend) `VirtualMachineError`
+  - `ThreadDeath` - That's it.
+Not even "error" in there.
+That's the only reason I wanted to include it.

 #### What is the top level class of exceptions?
+- `Exception`

 #### How do I deal with exceptions?
+- Using `try`/`catch`/`finally` blocks
+  - There needs to be either a `catch` for a `finally` or there can be both, but there needs to be at least one of them
+    ```java
+    try {
+      ExClassThrower obj = new ExClassThrower();
+    } catch(CheckedException e) {
+      e.printStackTrace();
+    }
+    ```

 #### What is finally?
 How does it compare to final?
 Finalize?
+- `finally` is the last part of a `try`/`catch`/`finally` block, and will run regardless of what happens in `try` or `catch`
+- `final` is just an access modifier and has nothing to do with `finally`
+- `.finalize()` is just an internal method used by the garbage collector, and also has nothing to do with `finally`

 ### Reflections
 - [What are generics?
 Why use them?](#what-are-generics-why-use-them)